hacpai/show-me-the-code/Python/README.md

 canvas.polygon(points, fill='blue')
 ```

-**第 0064 题：**Write a function called `print_time` that takes a Time object and prints it in the form hour:minute:second.
-Hint: the format sequence '%.2d' prints an integer using at least two digits, including a leading zero if necessary.

-**第 0065 题：**Write a boolean function called `is_after` that takes two Time objects, t1 and t2, and returns True if t1 follows t2 chronologically and False otherwise.
-Challenge: don’t use an if statement.

-**第 0066 题：**Write a function increment which adds a given number of seconds to a Time object, can be written naturally as a modifier.
-Challenge: don't contain any loops.

-**第 0067 题：**Write a “pure” version of increment that creates and returns a new Time object rather than modifying the parameter.

-**第 0068 题：**Rewrite increment using `time_to_int` and `int_to_time`.

-**第 0069 题：**Write a function called `mul_time` that takes a Time object and a number and returns a new Time object that contains the product of the original Time and the number.
+**第 0061 题：**Write a function called `mul_time` that takes a Time object and a number and returns a new Time object that contains the product of the original Time and the number.

 Then use `mul_time` to write a function that takes a Time object that represents the finishing time in a race, and a number that represents the distance, and returns a Time object that represents the average pace (time per mile).

-**第 0070 题：**The datetime module provides date and time objects that are similar to the Date and Time objects in this chapter, but they provide a rich set of methods and operators.
+**第 0062 题：**The datetime module provides date and time objects that are similar to the Date and Time objects in this chapter, but they provide a rich set of methods and operators.

 1. Use the datetime module to write a program that gets the current date and prints the day of the week.